-- (a) The following items negatively impacted 2018 net income: - \$23.3 million pre-tax loss from non-cash pension settlement charges.
-For more information, see Note 12, Retirement and Benefit Plans, of the Notes to Consolidated Financial Statements in "Item 8.
-Financial Statements and Supplementary Data" of this Form 10-K. - \$11.5 million pre-tax loss from the sale of two lumber mills and a particleboard plant located in Northeast Oregon, as well as \$24.0 million of pre-tax impairment and sale related losses on the Moncure plywood facility upon being classified as held for sale.
+- \$11.5 million pre-tax loss from the sale of two lumber mills and a particleboard plant located in Northeast Oregon, as well as \$24.0 million of pre-tax impairment and sale related losses on the Moncure plywood facility upon being classified as held for sale.
 For additional information, see Note 7, Sale of Manufacturing Facilities, of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" of this Form 10-K. - \$55.0 million of accelerated depreciation, \$2.6 million of construction in progress and spare parts write-offs, and \$0.2 million of severance expenses related to the permanent curtailment of LVL production at our Roxboro, North Carolina facility.
 For additional information, see Note 6, Curtailment of Manufacturing Facilities, of the Notes to Consolidated Financial Statements in "Item 8.
-Financial Statements and Supplementary Data" of this Form 10-K. - (b) In 2018 and 2017, net income included \$3.8 million and \$8.1 million, respectively, of income tax benefits associated with the remeasurement of our deferred tax assets and liabilities at the new federal corporate income tax rate of 21% as of December 22, 2017 (date of enactment of the Tax Cuts and Jobs Act).
+Financial Statements and Supplementary Data" of this Form 10-K. - (c) In 2018 and 2017, net income included \$3.8 million and \$8.1 million, respectively, of income tax benefits associated with the remeasurement of our deferred tax assets and liabilities at the new federal corporate income tax rate of 21% as of December 22, 2017 (date of enactment of the Tax Cuts and Jobs Act).
 For more information, see Note 4, Income Taxes, of the Notes to Consolidated Financial Statements in "Item 8.
-Financial Statements and Supplementary Data" of this Form 10-K.

-- (c) The following items impacted 2016 net income: - \$8.5 million of income tax benefit primarily associated with the reversal of a valuation allowance on foreign deferred tax assets, net of other tax adjustments. - \$14.3 million pre-tax loss on extinguishment of debt. - \$3.9 million pre-tax settlement expense associated with voluntary lump-sum payments to pension plan participants.
+Financial Statements and Supplementary Data" of this Form 10-K. - (d) The following items impacted 2016 net income: - \$8.5 million of income tax benefit primarily associated with the reversal of a valuation allowance on foreign deferred tax assets, net of other tax adjustments. - \$14.3 million pre-tax loss on extinguishment of debt. - \$3.9 million pre-tax settlement expense associated with voluntary lump-sum payments to pension plan participants. - (e) The following table reconciles net income to EBITDA and Adjusted EBITDA for the periods indicated: